-After a company is successful in complying with all the applicable statutory compliance requirements, it frees up resources and time for focusing on its core business activities and R&D, which paves the path to improved business operations.
+After a company successfully complies with all the applicable statutory compliance requirements, it frees up resources and time for focusing on its core business activities and R&D, paving the path to improved business operations.
 With secure business operations, the company achieves fabulous growth in its business.

 6. Brand loyalty

-The principal investors and stakeholders of a company will get assured that the company places statutory compliance as one of its top priorities if the company has efficient compliance management programs and tools for achieving compliance with essential statutory requirements.
-The proper agreement reflects a company’s awareness and expertise regarding relevant regulatory mandates along with its commitment to high ethical standards.
+A company’s principal investors and stakeholders will be assured that it places statutory compliance as one of its top priorities if the company has efficient compliance management programs and tools for achieving compliance with essential statutory requirements.
+The proper agreement reflects a company’s awareness, expertise regarding relevant regulatory mandates, and commitment to high ethical standards.
 It shows that the company intends to operate its business fairly and transparently.
-As a result, the employees, vendors, and customers begin to trust the company more, and it will eventually strengthen brand equity and loyalty.
+As a result, the employees, vendors, and customers begin to trust the company more, eventually strengthening brand equity and loyalty.

 7. Boosting employee morale

 Principled and talented employees are highly attracted to fully compliant companies.
-These companies can effortlessly boost employee morale which leads to better productivity, lower attrition rates, and overall improved efficiency of the business.
+These companies can effortlessly boost employee morale, leading to better productivity, lower attrition rates, and improved business efficiency.

 8. Improved public relations

-If a company is fully compliant, it will benefit from better public relations.
-Statutory compliance in HR department of a company assures the company’s customers, employees, stakeholders, and investors that the company will always stick to highly ethical business practices.
+A company will benefit from better public relations if it is fully compliant.
+Statutory compliance in the HR department of a company assures the company’s customers, employees, stakeholders, and investors that the company will always stick to highly ethical business practices.

 9. Risk management

 Every organization faces significant risks related to strategy, finance, operation, process and reputation, and compliance.
 Finance and Healthcare are highly regulated industries, and they usually face compliance risks which tend to increase when such companies begin their international operations.
-A company can prevent several legal troubles if it requisites statutory compliance requirements.
-Statutory compliance will help companies to avoid and manage compliance risks.
+A company can prevent several legal troubles if it requires statutory compliance requirements.
+Statutory compliance will help companies to avoid as well as manage compliance risks.

 10. Competitive differentiation

 Statutory compliance in HR department of a company will prove to be a competitive advantage over rival businesses.
-It will help the company to produce more excellent outputs and reduce compliance-related risks too.
+Also, it will help the company to produce more excellent outputs and reduce compliance-related risks.